Skip to main content

 What are artifacts and how do I use them?

 Artifacts allow you to turn ideas into shareable apps, tools, or content—build tools, visualizations, and experiences by simply describing what you need.
 Claude can share substantial, standalone content with you in a dedicated window separate from the main conversation.
-This makes it easy for you to work with significant pieces of content that you may want to modify, build upon, or reference later.
+This makes it easy to work with significant pieces of content that you may want to modify, build upon, or reference later.

 What are artifacts?